Not surprisingly, given its huge rainforest and mountainous terrain, Koh Chang has an abundance of waterfalls.

 There are four levels in total, but you will not get further than here unless on the cross-island trek.
 The 4th tier, by far the most dramatic, is some 5 kilometres inland.
 Kings Rama V and Rama VII engraved their initials in rocks at different points along the river’s course, so the falls have an added importance with Thais, making weekends in particular surprisingly busy.

 If coming from White Sands Beach and the west of the island down into Klong Son, a right turn at the central 7/11 crossroads will put you on the inland road to Klong Jao Leuam, one of the free waterfalls on the island.
-At the very end, past the Baan Kwan Chang elephant trekking camp and a good few kilometres in, an orange wall indicates that you have indeed arrived and you now proceed on foot across the ford to a collection of buildings.
+At the very end, past the Klong Son Elephant Camp and a good few kilometres in, an orange wall indicates that you have indeed arrived and you now proceed on foot across the ford to a collection of buildings.

 This was a homestay and cafe but the jungle has now taken over, to leave just a local house and shop selling cold drinks.
 Their owner will appear the moment you start to head towards the waterfall and charge you 40bt for walking across her land.